Kenneth Morris Lee

 Really Accurate Color Balance

-XRite Color Checker Passport Photo 2 is a an affordable solution consisting of a portable target and software.
+The XRite Color Checker Passport Photo 2 is an affordable solution consisting of a portable target and software.
 It works with Photoshop and Lightroom to give you accurate color balance wherever you shoot.

 The tool contains RGB and CMYK values, gray steps and other standard color patches.
 The newer Passport Photo 2 also contains an 18% gray card.